apache/jackrabbit-oak/oak-doc/src/site/markdown/query/grammar-xpath.md

 <br/> [ <a href="#options">queryOptions</a> ]
 </h4>

+The "/jcr:root" means the root node.
+It is recommended that all XPath queries start with this term.

 "order by" may use an index.
 If there is no index for the given sort order, then the result is fully read in memory and sorted before returning the first row.

-The column list only needs to contain non-standard columns, such as "rep:excerpt" or "rep:spellcheck".
-All properties of the node are returned in any case.
+The column list is usually not needed, as all properties of the nodes are returned in any case.

-The "/jcr:root" means the root node.
-It is recommended that all XPath queries start with this term.
+It is only needed if non-standard (computed) columns such as "rep:excerpt" or "rep:spellcheck" are needed.

+Examples:

+Get all nodes of node type sling:Folder with the property sling:resourceType set to 'x':

+    /jcr:root//element(*, sling:Folder)[@sling:resourceType='x']

+Get all workflow nodes with status 'active', sorted by starting time:

+    /jcr:root//element(*, acme:Workflow)[@status='active'] order by @startTime descending

+Get all nodes below /etc that have the property type set to 'report'; fail the query if there is no index:

+    /jcr:root/etc//*[@type='report'] option(traversal fail)

 <hr />
 <h3 id="filter">Filter</h3>